illinoistech-itm/jhajek/itmo-453/mp1/Readme.md

 * Using Ubuntu 20.04, install Riemann and all dependencies.
 * Install Collectd and the default plugins provided in week-12 sample code folder for Riemann
 * Configure the write_riemann.conf collectd plugin to send metrics to Riemanna
+  * Change the nodename in the write_riemann.conf to riemanna
 * Configure Riemann to send events down stream to Riemannmc
 * Configure the Graphite.clj plugin to send **tagged** collectd metrics to graphitea
 * Configure the Firewall (firewalld to open only the needed ports, 22, 5555,5556, and 5557)